 A man accused of intentionally plowing his vehicle into a crowded Times Square sidewalk pleaded not guilty Thursday to murder and attempted murder charges.

-Richard Rojas, 26, was arraigned in the May 18 deadly crash that killed one woman and injured 22 other people.
+Richard Rojas, 26, was arraigned in the May 18 deadly crash that killed one woman and injured 22 others.
 He was charged with murder, 20 counts of attempted murder and five counts of aggravated vehicular homicide.
 His lawyer had no comment after the court appearance.

-Rojas told police he'd been smoking marijuana laced with the hallucinogen PCP when he sped down three blocks in Times Square, careening onto one of the busiest sidewalks in the popular New York City district until he crashed into steel security barriers.
-Rojas had tested negative for alcohol after his arrest.
+Rojas told police he'd been smoking marijuana laced with the hallucinogen PCP when he sped his car down three blocks in Times Square, targeting one of the busiest sidewalks in the popular New York City tourist site until he crashed into steel security barriers.
+He had tested negative for alcohol after his arrest.